RonWebber/RepData_PeerAssessment1/PA1_template.md

 The assignment calls for an R Markdown document to report on the results of the analysis.
 In the following sections I explain the analysis and the R code that implements the analysis.
-The sections include the use and othercharacteristics of each of the R objects --- files, datasets, variables, and plots --- and the code that processes them.
+The sections include the use and other characteristics of each of the R objects --- files, datasets, variables, and plots --- and the code that processes them.